 When caring for your peridot, remember that it is a bit softer than other gemstones, so storing it in a soft cloth is recommended to avoid scratches.
 Peridot does not handle acid well, so remember to remove any jewelry when handling any cleaning products.
 Peridot is also slightly brittle and can burst under stress or extreme temperature fluctuations, thus it is best to avoid peridot set into tension-mountings.
 Other than that, you can clean your peridot in soapy warm water, rinse well, and dry with a soft cloth.

-Spinel is a great addition to the birthstone calendar.
-For those who's birthdays fall in August, you now have a variety of colors to choose from.
+Added in 2016, spinel is a welcome addition to the birthstone calendar.
+For those with birthdays in August, you now have a variety of colors to choose from.
 Though most people think of red when they visualize spinel, this magnesium aluminum oxide mineral comes in just about every color, and has been used in jewelry for centuries.
-Most often confused with the garnet, ruby, or sapphire spinel has a bright rich color, and though lower on the Mohs scale than sapphire, coming in at 8, spinel is durable enough to be cut into almost any shape imaginable.
+Most often confused with the garnet, ruby, or sapphire spinel has a bright rich color, and though lower (8) on the Mohs scale than sapphire (9), spinel is durable enough to be cut into almost any shape imaginable.

 Spinel occurs in nature alongside sapphire and ruby, and is found all over the world.
-The most desirable, and hence most expensive, stones are vivid red, cobalt blue, and bright pink and orange.
-All other colored spinel is very affordable, and it is often used to accent other higher valued stones.
+The most desirable, and most expensive stones are vivid red, cobalt blue, and bright pink and orange.
+All other colored spinel is very affordable, often used to accent other higher valued stones.
 Rare in stones over 5 carats, spinel should be visibly free of inclusions…those over 5 carats are usually cut as cabochons due to their inclusions.
 Spinel can also exhibit asterism (star-effect).

 Being new to the birthstone list, but not to being worn as jewelry, spinel has often been thought by some to be a soothing stone with calming energy.
 Spinel, and its different colors, have also been linked to renew, healing, vitality, love, intellect, and higher spiritual development.
 Whatever the power spinel has, it is definitely a welcome addition to the month of August, and gives us a whole new reason to introduce people to its range of colors and fashions.